memgraph/docs/products/memgraph/v0.15.0/tutorials/analyzing-TED-talks.md

 ### Data Model

-[//]: # (JCS TO DO --  is there an way to define the data model/ontology?
-That is, is there a language to express it besides written English?)

 * Each TED talk has a main speaker, so we identify two types of nodes &mdash; `Talk` and `Speaker`.
 * We add an edge of type `Gave` pointing to a `Talk` from its main `Speaker`.